MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Use (Swap Double Buffer)
 ------------------------

-Here are the steps around the strategy describing how to use it in :ref:`double<section_display_swap_double_parallel>` buffer mode (the two buffers have the same role alternatively, back buffer and frame buffer):
+Here are the steps around the strategy describing how to use it in :ref:`double<section_display_swap_double_parallel>` buffer policy (the two buffers have the same role alternatively, back buffer and frame buffer):

 1. Some drawings are performed in the back buffer.
 2. A ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.